oldcordapp/OldcordV3/README.md

 **Configuration File**:
    - **Always ensure your config.json file matches the structure and entries in config.example.json when you pull new updates.** Instances created before November 14, 2024, must update their configuration file to the new format to function.

+**Node.js update**:
+   - **If you have your own Oldcord instance before October 5, 2025, please update your Node.js version to either the latest LTS version or the latest version.** This is because of the new Selector update requiring the latest Node.js version to build.

 **Help Wanted**! <br>
 There are some features we need help with, if you're up for the task, feel free to submit a PR!